gamedevware/charon/docs/advanced/commands/data_import.rst

    .. code-block:: bash

-     # creates new documents and updates existing ones
+     # creates new documents and updates existing ones (default)
      --mode createAndUpdate

      # only creates new documents, existing documents are kept unchanged